 There are many different entities you can choose from.
 For example, you can either go solo or form a corporation.
-However, many e-Commerce business owners choose to go for the Limited Liability Company route.
-The question then is whether an LLC is suitable for your eCommerce business.
-Should you set up an LLC simply because it’s what most people chose or are there actual meaningful benefits you can gain from an LLC?
+However, many e-commerce business owners choose the Limited Liability Company route.
+The question, then, is whether an LLC suits your eCommerce business.
+Should you set up an LLC simply because it’s what most people choose, or are there meaningful benefits you can gain from it?

 To answer that concern, here is how an LLC can benefit your store.